joshbrew/OpenSourceCreatorResources/README.md

 https://www.autodesk.com/products/eagle/overview

-## Coding Library Highlights
+## Coding API Highlights
-Here's libraries that are very current in their philosophy and optimization.
+Here's APIs that are very current in their philosophy and optimization.
 I'm still learning how to use most of these but they're freakin sweet.
+There are obviously dozens of popular free distibuted APIS (database APIs, visual APIs, etc) but these are a few I enjoy in particular.

 #### Tensorflow
 Google's machine learning and data analytics libraries.
 Super optimized, based on Nvidia hardware.
 Unreal Engine compatible via a plugin (omg).
 This covers the other really useful python libraries like pandas or numpy, and also Nvidia's dev tools.